Isometric Embeddability of Schatten Classes Revisited: Introduction

 \section{Introduction}

-Given two (quasi-)Banach spaces, a fundamental problem is to determine whether one can be isometrically(linear) embedded into the other.
+Given two (quasi-)Banach spaces, a fundamental problem is to determine whether one can be isometrically embedded into the other.
 We recall that an isometric embedding of a (quasi-)Banach space $X$ into a (quasi-)Banach space $Y$ is a linear isometry mapping $X$ to $Y$.
 The goal of this note is to survey results and open questions on the existence of isometric embeddings between different Schatten classes on both finite- and infinite-dimensional Hilbert spaces.
-We also discuss the embeddability of sequence and function spaces that arise as isometric copies of commutative subspaces of Schatten classes.
+We also discuss the embeddability of sequence spaces that arise as isometric copies of commutative subspaces of Schatten classes and of some relevant function spaces.

 Let $\hil$ be a complex separable Hilbert space and let $\bh$ denote the algebra of all bounded linear operators on $\hil$.
 For $0<p<\infty$, the Schatten class $\cS_p(\hil)$ is defined as the set of all compact operators $T\in\bh$ satisfying